nayefahmad/2019-05-16_git-workflows/README.md

     - https://help.github.com/en/articles/merging-an-upstream-repository-into-your-fork
 4. How do we resolve merge conflicts?
 5. How frequently should collaborators be merging from upstream into their fork/branch?
+    - (see Note 1 below): It's much easier to check whether a *branch* is ahead/behind master than it is to check the same thing for a *fork*.

+## Notes
-6. Looks like its easier to compare with upstream repo if you're on a branch, rather than a separate fork.
+1. Looks like its easier to compare with upstream repo if you're on a branch, rather than a separate fork.
 Therefore, Workflow 2 above may make more sense for people collaborating closely on the same project.